LappleApple/awesome-leading-and-managing/Motivation-Retention.md

 - [8 Bad Mistakes That Make Good Employees Leave](http://www.huffingtonpost.com/entry/8-bad-mistakes-that-make-good-employees-leave_us_592f02e5e4b0d80e3a8a3288) - by Dr. Travis Bradberry.
 Takeaway: You'll lose your best employees by making lots of stupid rules, treating everyone equally (not to be confused to "fairly"), tolerating poor performance, not recognizing accomplishments, not caring about people, not showing the big picture, not helping people cultivate their passions, and not making things fun.

+- [The 4 ‘Perks’ Good Developers Really Want](https://venturebeat.com/2017/08/27/the-4-perks-good-developers-really-want/) - by Mike Melnicki.
+Takeaway: The best developers "want to have an impact in all aspects of the company: product direction, marketing, human resources, design and even finance."
+The other three: Allow your devs to build a personal brand; create opportunities for them to demonstrate creativity; and consider the unique needs of your team members, and support them with flexibility.

 - [How We Pay People at Basecamp](https://m.signalvnoise.com/how-we-pay-people-at-basecamp-f1d04f4f194b) - by DHH.
 Takeaway: "There are no negotiated salaries or raises at Basecamp.
 Everyone in the same role at the same level is paid the same.
 Equal work, equal pay."
 Basecamp offers employees salaries in the top 5% of the market (Chicago) and meaningful benefits, and has instituted a new profit growth sharing scheme.

 - [10 Surprising Employee Retention Statistics You Need to Know](http://blog.bonus.ly/10-surprising-employee-retention-statistics-you-need-to-know) - by George Dickson, Bonusly.
 Takeaway: surprising stats and context about retention, from "35% of employees said they'd look for a new job if they do not receive a pay raise in the next year" to "93% of millennials say they left their employer the last time they changed roles."